 - 2003 National Geographic release reported that 500 billion to one trillion plastic bags were consumed every year.
-During the same time period World Watch estimated 4-5 trillion plastic bags were used every year worldwide, with USA and Europe together using 80% of bags.
+The World Counts estimates 5 trillion plastic bags are used every year worldwide.

 - There seem to be no recent reliable estimates, with these two figures still circulating in the media after ten years.
 The Earth Institute Policy pegged the number of bags used every year in 2014, still at 1 trillion, and the Ocean Watch Australia estimate in 2017 for number of plastic bags used annually stands at 5 trillion plastic bags.

-- The U.S. was estimated to consume 100 billion bags in 2014, more recent estimates stand at 360 billion bags per year, according to an EPA blog.
-EPA-Plastic (pg.
-3) reports that only 10 % of thick or HDPE bags and 5% of thin bags are recovered, so the rest goes waste.
+- The U.S. was estimated to consume 100 billion bags in 2014, more recent estimates stand at 380 billion bags per year, according to an EarthX.

 - Extrapolating with the help of estimates from the 2017 National Geographic report that 79% of plastic in landfills ends as free floating waste worldwide (6.3 billion tons), it can be estimated that the U.S. is responsible for 327 billion bags that goes into the seas.
 And the global contribution to ocean debris is 3.95 trillion bags each year.